MelvinMallari/computer-science-notes/algs-ds-notes.md

 - We want a relationship between the `T[i][k][0/1]` and its sub-problems `T[i-1][k][0/1], T[i][k-1][0/1], T[i-1][k-1][0/1]...`

 - If we have this relationship we can solve the problem with dynamic programming (since the relationship is recursive)

+- notice we define a transaction as having bought (could have been sold, but not both)

 ### 121 Best Time to Buy and Sell Stock